How to get an avo dropped

 Also, if either party was not present when the ADVO was made- for example, a police officer applied for the AVO for an alleged victim against their will- it is possible to appeal and this may lift the Order.

-In certain circumstances, you may be able to revoke a final ADVO.
+In certain circumstances, you may want to know how to get an avo dropped on a final basis.

 This includes situations where the police applied for the ADVO after a suspected domestic violence incidence.